 This version is a “non-Ai” lens.
 The lens mount has no cutout to interface with the Ai meter coupling ridge that is on modern SLRs and DSLRs.
 Trying to mount this lens on one of those camera bodies will cause damage.
 There are no issues with adapting the lens to a mirrorless camera.

-Checking eBay prices on November 1, 2018, copies can be found for $40-$60.
+Checking eBay prices on July 1, 2023, copies can be found for $40-$60.
 As time goes on prices will change with supply.
-Check eBay to see what the current market prices are.
+Check current prices on eBay.

 Lenses in better cosmetic condition and ones that have accessories will go for more money.
 Searching for all versions of the lens showed some going for less than $40.